great-expectations/great_expectations/docs/reference/expectations/result_format.md

 unexpected_index_list = validation_result["result"]["unexpected_index_list"]
 unexpected_list = validation_result["result"]["unexpected_list"]
 ```
-When configured at the Expectation level, the `unexpected_index_list` and `unexpected_list` won't be passed through to the final Expectation Suite Validation Result object.
+When configured at the Expectation level, the `unexpected_index_list` and `unexpected_list` won't be passed through to the final Validation Result object.
 In order to see those values at the Suite level, configure `result_format` in your Checkpoint configuration.
 ### Checkpoint Level Config
 To apply `result_format` to every Expectation in a Suite, define it in your Checkpoint configuration under the `runtime_configuration` key.